 This information relates to bookings during term time only.
 To make a booking during the holidays, please contact the Student Services Team (firstname.lastname@example.org, 0117 331 8600).

-You can view and delete bookings using the Room Booking System.
-Please use our Using the Online Room Booking System guidance to help you.
+You can view room availability on our Room Booking System.
+Please use our Online Room Booking System Guidance to help you.
 Please be aware that the Anson Rooms are used for exams so will not be available for booking during exam periods.

 Do you want to host your large-scale event in the SU?
 Pitch us your event using our special events form and the events team will get back to you!